 The Hawaii DAR commercial fishing reports include all fish caught, including sharks and other incidentally caught species, even if anglers do not retain them.
 These reports also include reporting of fish lost to predation and identification of predators, if possible.
 However, commercial marine license reports combine oceanic whitetip shark and whitetip reef shark under a single reporting code.
 Therefore, reported interactions with "whitetip sharks" could be either oceanic whitetip sharks or whitetip reef sharks.
 In the Hawaii commercial catch database, bottomfish fishermen recorded 23 sharks under the single "whitetip sharks" reporting code between 2000 and 2017.
 DAR staff reviewed these records to help ascertain which "whitetip sharks" were likely to be oceanic whitetip sharks based on the area fished, the catch composition associated with the captured sharks, and the size of the shark.
 Oceanic whitetip sharks are associated with offshore fishing activities, and bottomfish landed in deeper waters, such as opakapaka, ehu, onaga.
 In comparison, the catch composition associated with whitetip reef shark are usually reef fish, smaller-size opakapaka, and uku.
 As reef sharks tend to be smaller, DAR also assumed that sharks under 40 lbs. were whitetip reef shark.
+We note that starting in 2018/2019; DAR began using separate species codes for oceanic whitetip sharks and whitetip reef sharks (personal communication, J. Helyer to D. O'Brien, 12 July 2022).

-Using these criteria, of the 23 sharks recorded under the single reporting code, DAR ascertained that eight were likely oceanic whitetip sharks based on the criteria described above (area fished, catch composition and size of shark).
+Using these criteria, of the 23 sharks recorded under the single reporting code, DAR ascertained that eight were likely oceanic whitetip sharks based on the criteria described above (area fished; catch composition and size of shark).
 Of the 23 sharks assessed using these criteria, only one did not have sufficient associated data to assign it to species, therefore there is one additional shark that may or may not be an oceanic whitetip shark.
-Given that approximately 61% of "whitetip sharks" are reef sharks, the unknown shark is more likely to be a reef shark than an oceanic whitetip sharks.
+Given that approximately 61% of "whitetip sharks" are reef sharks, the unknown shark is more likely to be a reef shark than an oceanic whitetip shark.
 Of the eight captured whitetip sharks that are believed to be oceanic whitetip sharks, four occurred in the NWHI (R. Kokubun pers. comm.
 2018).
 NMFS SFD included the remaining four interactions with whitetip sharks in the biological evaluation for the MHI.
 The data do not indicate whether these sharks were hooked while actually bottomfish fishing, or whether fisherman were trolling on their way to bottomfish grounds and encountered a shark while retrieving alternate catch (ex: mahi, billfish, etc.).
 Notwithstanding the sparsity of data and potential for species misidentification in self-reported data, available information suggests that it is rare for MHI bottomfish fishermen to capture oceanic whitetip sharks.
 The species can be difficult to locate when target fishing for scientific purposes in this region (M. Hutchinson pers. comm.
 2018).